 Some special ANS rules are now implemented specifically for waters that are now infested with zebra mussels?
 What are the specific rules and why did this occur?

-Adult zebra mussels were discovered in the Red River in 2015, and in Lake Ashtabula in 2019.
+Adult zebra mussels were discovered in the Red River in 2015, and in Lake Ashtabula and the lower Sheyenne in 2019.
 Because of this, additional restrictions were put in place.

 In addition to other statewide ANS rules, along the Red River or any of its tributaries upstream to the first vehicular bridge or crossing, and in Lake Ashtabula (a Sheyenne River impoundment) and the Sheyenne River (downstream of Lake Ashtabula) and any of its tributaries upstream to the first vehicular bridge or crossing, downstream to the Red River, all water must be completely drained from bait containers, including bait buckets, before leaving the river/lake.
 Dumping unused bait into a lake, river, or on shore is illegal everywhere in North Dakota; unwanted bait should be disposed of properly by placing in the garbage.
 These additional restrictions are in place because zebra mussel larvae are microscopic, and the risks of unknowingly spreading them in water are dramatically increased with a known, reproducing population.
 These same rules will go into place for any future Class I ANS infested waters.

 How can I transport game fish I caught?

 The best option is to bring ice in a cooler to transport your fish to a fish cleaning station or home.
 You can also keep your fish in your livewell as long as all water is drained.
 Water used in livewells may contain microscopic ANS larvae or seeds, so the regulations to drain apply to livewells the same as any other areas such as bilges that may hold water.